hunterhector/EventSalience/README.md

 http://accra.sp.cs.cmu.edu/~zhengzhl/downloads/event_salience/salience_model.tar.gz

 ## Data
 The training and testing data are created from [Annotated NYT](https://catalog.ldc.upenn.edu/LDC2008T19), which is distributed by LDC.
-As restricted by the license, we only release the salience annotations that we generate:
+As restricted by the license, we only relese the annotations and generated parses.

+The data split can be found [here](http://accra.sp.cs.cmu.edu/~zhengzhl/downloads/event_salience/split/)

 ## Instructions of Running the pretrain model
 Here is one way to run the pretrained model (i.e. Wikification using DBpedia, you can choose your own Wikification tool).
 DBpedia allows us to setup web services easily (https://github.com/dbpedia-spotlight/dbpedia-spotlight-model), so first let's set up the webservice following their instruction.